The Kryptonite: 3-4-3 Soccer Formation to Counter Possession

 Created by Rondo Coach Formation Tool

-Everything comes together at 11v11 and this is how we set our best soccer formation in a 4-3-3 shape, at least the first year of playing on the full field.
+Everything comes together at 11v11, as you can see in the youth soccer formations video, and this is how we set our best soccer formation in a 4-3-3 shape, at least the first year of playing on the full field.
 The most common question I get is why we play with two central instead of two defensive midfielders.
 Firstly, we do this because it’s the natural progression of the 9v9.
 Secondly, we do this because #10 is the hardest position to play and there is no reason to pick somebody to carry that responsibility – if they do that already, they will naturally convert to it.
 The roles of the two central midfielders can be anything, from box-to-box midfielders to carrileros.
 Finally, until U14, the formation has nothing to do with finding the optimized way to win and it’s all about making a platform to develop players; if we forget that, we have missed the point of the entire exercise.

 4v4 Formation by Rondo Coach Formation Tool